itspangler/geospatial-humanities-s2024/week/06_analysis-i/lab/lighthouses-staging.md

 ... but it could look better!

-We have one final set of steps for you to complete, and then you can go to bed or take a shower or watch *The Bachelor*, or whatever it is that you've been putting off because of this exercise.
+We have one final set of steps for you to complete, and then you can go to bed or take a shower or watch *The Bachelor*, or whatever it is that you've been putting off because of this lab.

 ArcGIS Online has a pair of functions – **Bloom** and **Blur** – that are critical to putting finishing touches on this map.
 They'll smooth out those hard edges on the circles, .
 And thankfully, it's a pretty quick and easy process.